 Warning: This post contains spoilers for Avengers: Infinity War.

-The Russo brothers, who directed the film, let audiences know early on that no character was safe: fan favorite Loki is killed off in the first few minutes.
-Other characters met an ugly fate throughout the movie at the hands of Thanos and his minions, including Gamora (more on that later).
+The Russo brothers, who directed both films, let audiences know early on in Infinity War that no character was safe: fan favorite Loki is killed off in the first few minutes.
+Other characters met an ugly fate at the hands of Thanos and his minions, including Gamora (more on that later).
 But it wasn’t until the very end of the film that heroes began to disappear — literally.

 In the meantime, here is a full list of Avengers: Infinity War deaths and survivals.

 Loki: Turns out Loki (Tom Hiddleston) wasn’t such a bad guy after all.
 In the opening scene of the movie, Loki hands over the Tesseract to Thanos (Josh Brolin) to save the life of Thor (Chris Hemsworth).
 Loki offers fake fealty to Thanos and then immediately tries to assassinate the evil alien.
 Thanos doesn’t buy Loki’s trick and quickly murders him.
 Thanos quips, “No resurrections this time” after killing the trickster god, who has seemingly died twice before in the film series.

 READ MORE: How to Stream Every Single Marvel Movie

 Heimdall: Thanos and his children murder Thor’s best friend Heimdall (Idris Elba) when they invade Thor’s ship.
 But before he dies, the Asgardian opens up a gateway to Earth so the Hulk can escape.
 Thor cries out when Heimdall perishes, and swears that Thanos will die for his actions.
 He does sort of avenge Heimdall later by stabbing Thanos, but unfortunately Thanos is already invincible at that point.